Americans have diabetes

 leading cause of death in the U.S.

-More than 29 million Americans – 9.3 percent of the U.S. population – have diabetes.
+More than 30 million Americans – 9.4% of the U.S. population – have diabetes.
 A 2010 study by the Centers for Disease Control and Prevention projected that as many as one in three U.S. adults could have diabetes by 2050 if current trends continue.

-People with type 2 diabetes need both daily blood sugar self-tests and A1C tests to help them and their doctors understand their blood sugar control because these tests measure blood sugar in different ways.
-Daily self-tests show a person with type 2 diabetes his or her blood sugar level at the time of the test.
-The A1C test shows average blood sugar levels over a two to three month period.
+People with type 2 diabetes need both blood sugar self-tests and A1C tests to help them and their doctors understand their blood sugar control because these tests measure blood sugar in different ways.
+Self-tests show a person with type 2 diabetes his or her blood sugar level at the time of the test.
+The A1C test shows average blood sugar levels over the past 2-3 months.
 Both tests will help people with type 2 diabetes and their doctors set goals that are right for them.
-Learn more at BloodSugarBasics.com.
+Learn more at AmericasDiabetesChallenge.com.